rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ```

 </article>
 </details>

 <details>
 <summary><b>Gradle</b></summary>
 <article>

-If you're using [Gradle](https://gradle.org/) as the build automation tool for your project, follow the steps given below.
+If you are using [Gradle](https://gradle.org/) as the build automation tool for your project, follow the steps given below.
-1. Add jcenter repository to your build script.
+1. Add JCenter repository to your build script.
 2. Add the dependency to your project's build definition (build.gradle) as shown below.

 ```bash
 repositories {